 The client receives the HTML right away, without any prior execution time (usually seen with php), which reduces server workload.

-The communication are a little bit different when the user switches from a view to another.
+The communication is a little bit different when the user switches from a view to another.
 Angular needs to load the new html template that fits the new view as illustrated on Figure 2.5.